Our Review Process

 Paneer is a good source of protein and contains all necessary amino acids.
 It has approximately 20% fat and is high in saturated fats.
 It does contain beneficial monounsaturated lipids (MUFA), which reduce low density-lipoprotein (LDL, bad cholesterol) levels in the blood.
 The major MUFA in paneer, oleic acid, has been reported to reduce blood pressure.
 Paneer also has a considerable quantity of alpha-linoleic acid, an omega-3 polyunsaturated fat, which is linked to a significant reduction in the risk of cardiovascular disease.
 Portion control of paneer is crucial as it has a high level of saturated fats.
 Also know about Indian diabetes diet.

 Paneer has fewer carbohydrates than pulses.
 Therefore, paneer is useful in Indian diets that are already rich in carbohydrates.
 Paneer can also aid in increasing fat burn since it includes conjugated linoleic acid, a PUFA fat linked to increased fat burning in our bodies.
 As a milk product, Paneer is high in calcium and phosphorus, which are essential for our musculoskeletal health.
+Also know about pp blood sugar.

 |Calcium||31% of the Daily Value (DV)|